Oscars 2024: All the facts and trivia you need to know

 If only France had had the good sense of selecting Anatomy of a Fall as their champion instead of (the no-less-excellent) The Taste of Things, and another name could have been added to this list...

 This year’s Academy Awards take place on Sunday 10 March.
-Stay tuned to Euronews Culture for news, updates and live coverage this weekend.
+Stay connected to Euronews Culture for news, updates and live coverage this weekend.